• Ticket Fines and Penalties in Michigan

 Point System

 Traffic violations come with points that are assigned to your driving record.
 The more severe the violation, the higher the point total.
-Points remain on your driving record for two years, starting from the date of conviction.
+Points remain on your driving record for 2 years, starting from the date of conviction.
 Depending on your situation, you may be given the one time chance to have points deleted from your record by completing a Basic Driver Improvement Course (BDIC).

 Driver's License Restriction, Suspension and Revocation